-With Best (George Best: All By Himself) in UK and Irish cinemas next Friday (24 February), here's our rundown of the ten best documentaries on the beautiful game.
+With Best (George Best: All By Himself) out on DVD, Blu-Ray and On Demand, here's our rundown of the ten best documentaries on the beautiful game.

 An Impossible Job (aka Do I Not Like That)

 "Some people think football is a matter of life and death.
 I don't like that attitude.
 I can assure you it is much more serious than that."

 Former Watford and England manager - and all-round nice chap - Graham Taylor sadly passed away earlier this year.
 Taylor's tumultuous time in charge of the national team is superbly captured in this candid fly-on-the-wall documentary from Scottish director Ken McGill, originally aired on Channel 4 in 1994 as part of their "Cutting Edge" strand.
 RIP, Graham!